liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/04-building-the-web-front-end/02-creating-the-web-project.markdown

 </div>

 Your first step is to create another Liferay Module Project.
-Modules are the core building blocks of @product@ applications.
+Modules are the core building blocks of @sharepoint@ applications.
 Every application is made from one or more modules.
 Each module encapsulates a functional piece of an application.
 Multiple modules form a complete application.

 Modules can be web modules or [OSGi](https://www.osgi.org/) modules.
 Since you'll be creating a Liferay MVC Portlet, you'll create an OSGI module.
-The OSGi container in @product@ can run any OSGi module.
+The OSGi container in @sharepoint@ can run any OSGi module.
 Each module is packaged as a JAR file that contains a manifest file.
 The manifest is needed for the container to recognize the module.
 Technically, a module that contains only a manifest is still valid.
 Of course, such a module wouldn't be very interesting.